 Sébastien Molas was the first to present Purple Alternative Surface, large slabs of recycled plastic.
 Simple to install and very durable, these innovative plastic tiles can reduce the environmental impact of road repair and construction.
 They also permit stormwater filtration.

-The PO lab is above all about beautiful encounters and the collaboration between Purple Alternative Surface and Charlotte Rhône of the Charente Maritime Regional Shellfish Committee is a fine symbol of this!
-Charlotte’s concern was to give a second life to the plastic waste of the oyster industry.
-A test of using oyster bags to make the Purple Alternative Surface tiles was held during the PO lab and was a success.
+The OnBoard Laboratory is above all about beautiful encounters and the collaboration between Purple Alternative Surface and Charlotte Rhône from the regional committee of shellfish farming in Charente Maritime is a beautiful symbol of it!
+Charlotte’s issue was to give a second life to plastic waste from the oyster farming industry.
+During this first edition, a test was carried out using oyster bags to make Purple Alternative Surface’s plastic tile and was a success.
 The next step will take place in April with the realization of a first test parking lot in Charente Maritime.

-Recycled plastic is fantastic, especially when it can be used for sports.
-Jason Knight has embarked on a project to make skateboards from shredded plastic waste.
+Recycled plastic is fantastic, especially when it allows you to do sports.
+Jason Knight launched the project to make skateboards from shredded plastic waste. on a project to make skateboards from shredded plastic waste.
 In addition to being environmentally friendly and sturdy, Jason’s boards are very aesthetically pleasing and are very reasonably priced.

 Daovone Sribouavong, who had joined the program to develop a bicycle frame built from household waste had to put her project on hold after being appointed regional circular economy coordinator within the Brittany region.
 She nevertheless participated in the meeting to present the support schemes for innovative circular economy projects.